-For example, a comparable study (using the same methodology) from Timor-Leste found the proportion of women who reported physical or sexual violence in the preceding 12 months to be 46.6 percent - almost six times more than the proportion in Cambodia (The Asia Foundation, 2016).
+35 For example, a comparable study (using the same methodology) from Timor-Leste found the proportion of women who reported physical or sexual violence in the preceding 12 months to be 46.6 percent - almost six times more than the proportion in Cambodia (The Asia Foundation, 2016).

-Protection and the Promotion of the Rights of Persons with Disabilities reiterates in chapter seven the right of persons with disabilities to employment and vocational training.
-(RGC, 2009).
+Economic inclusion is a mandatory goal for the RGC as a ratifying party since 2012 of the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD).
+Article 27 of the UNCRPD states that 'States Parties recognise the right of persons with disabilities to work, on an equal basis with others; this includes the right to the opportunity to gain a living by work freely chosen or accepted in a labour market and work environment that is open, inclusive and accessible to persons with disabilities' (UN, 2006).
+The RGC Law on the Protection and the Promotion of the Rights of Persons with Disabilities reiterates in chapter seven the right of persons with disabilities to employment and vocational training (RGC, 2009).
 An additional RGC sub-decree (RGC, 2010) sets employment quotas for persons with disabilities in government institutions to two percent and in private companies to one percent of the total workforce.